Make half your plate fruits and vegetables

 Remember, you can enjoy the taste of any fruit or vegetable year-round by using fresh, frozen, canned, dried, and 100% juice - it all counts!
-The following is a selected list of foods in season throughout the year with links to learn more about each item: https://fruitsandveggies.org/fruits-and-veggies
+See list of foods to learn more about each item: https://fruitsandveggies.org/fruits-and-veggies

-The food items we waste the most are fresh vegetables and fruit.
+The food items wasted most are fresh vegetables and fruit.
 This is typically because we have bought too much or didn’t use it in time.
 By storing fruits and vegetables for maximum freshness, they will taste better and last longer, helping you eat more of them before they spoil.

 - Puget Sound Fresh

-Find a Farmers Market nearest you as well as other key resourcces.
+Find a Farmers Market nearest you as well as other key resources.